garrotte13/TurretPod/faq.md

 - Craft turret pods (by hand is allowed).

-- Build a vehicle on the ground (if mod was added after vehicle deployed, it requires re-deployment, will be fixed in next mod release).
+- Deploy a vehicle on the ground.

 - Insert energy source into vehicle equipment.